-Upon review of all six TRAC factors, the Court finds that the Amended Complaint does not state a claim for "unreasonable delay" actionable under the APA.
-The second factor may weigh in Plaintiff's favor because the Government's time for processing his visa petition has surpassed 180 days.
-But the remaining factors-the "rule of reason" governing the Government's processing of I-526 petitions, the absence of any justification for expediting the processing of Plaintiff's petition at the expense of other similarly situated petitioners, and the absence of any other harm to health or welfare-considered together, favor the Government and demonstrate that the Amended
+Upon review of all six TRAC factors, the Court finds that the Amended Complaint does not state a claim for unreasonable delay.
+The second factor may weigh in Plaintiffs' favor because the Government's time for processing their visa petitions has surpassed 180 days.
+But the remaining factors-the "rule of reason" governing the Government's processing of I-526 petitions, the absence of any justification for expediting the processing of Plaintiffs' petitions at the expense of other similarly situated petitioners, and the absence of any other harm to health or welfare-

-Complaint does not state a claim under the APA for unreasonable delay.
-See Sarlak, 2020 WL 3082018, at \6 (reaching the same conclusion); Ghadami, 2020 WL 1308376, at \9 (same); Nohria, 2021 WL 950511, at \6 n.5 (same); Palakuru, 2021 WL 674162, at \6 (same).
+considered together, favor the Government and demonstrate that Plaintiffs have not stated a claim under the APA for unreasonable delay.
+See Sarlak, 2020 WL 3082018, at 6 (reaching the same conclusion); Ghadami, 2020 WL 1308376, at 9 (same); Nohria, 2021 WL 950511, at 6 n.5

+(same); Palakuru, 2021 WL 674162, at 6 (same).